RosaleeKnight/study-notes/information-technology-terminology.md

 **ps:** A Linux command that shows all running processes on the operating system.

 **Public address:** All the addresses that are used on the Internet are called public addresses which must be purchased, and only one computer can use any given public address at one time.

+**Public cloud:** An Internet-based service owned by one company, which provides cloud services to client companies and individuals.

+**Public Side:** The interface on a firewall that faces the Internet or other public network.

+**Punch-down Block:** Large block of connectors used to terminate UTP or STP cable, typically located in a server room or connectivity closet.

+**Punch-down Tool:** Handheld tool used to secure cable coming out of the walls to a patch panel.

+**Push Protocol:** A protocol that is designed only to send, such as SMTP.

+**pwd:** A Linux command that displays the current working directory.

+**Python:** A general purpose, high-level scripting language that can be installed on any operating system.